 Nusantara Singapore is also offering vegan and vegetarian dishes such as Nusa’s Longtong as well as sweet treats including crispy banana fritters and gula melaka mousse.
 For anyone who loves Indonesian cuisine and spice, you’ll be delighter to know they offer six different types of sambal!

-Restaurants and Bars in Singapore: New Menus and Openings in January 2021
+New Menus and Openings in January 2021

 From the team behind Binomio Spanish Restaurante, Set of Six is a new cocktail and dining lounge.
 Set of Six sets the diner on a journey that provides six discoveries for diners to experience crafted by highly skilled mixologists and a fine dining executive chef.